Died 1814. He was the father of Rear-Admiral Augustus Brine and Captain George Brine.

 Removing to the captured French frigate Alcmène 32 to commission her in October 1779, he was posted captain on 30 December, and served under the orders of Commodore William Hotham in the Leeward Islands.
 During the Great Hurricanes of October his command found sanctuary at Antigua after sailing from St. Lucia, but his consort, the Blanche 32, Captain Samuel Uppleby, was lost with all hands.

 At the end of 1780 he removed to the Belliqueux 64 which sailed out to the Leeward Islands with Rear-Admiral Sir Samuel Hood’s squadron, Captain Thomas Fitzherbert having resigned the command.
-Brine served at the occupation of St. Eustatius on 3 February 1781, and fought at the Battle of Fort Royal on 29 April and at the Battle of the Chesapeake on 5 September before leaving her at the end of the year.
+Brine served at the occupation of St. Eustatius on 3 February 1781, and fought at the Battle of Fort Royal on 29 April and was present but barely engaged at the Battle of Chesapeake Bay on 5 September before leaving her at the end of the year.

 He was not re-employed during the long years of peace, but in1794 he rejoined the Belliqueux and commanded her under the orders of the commander-in-chief at Jamaica, Commodore John Ford, whose squadron took Port au Prince on San Domingo in a combined operation on 4 June.
 She was paid off in September 1795.